mdn/stumptown-content/project-docs/javascript-linter-spec.md

 Technically, whether an ingredient is optional or not is a separate attribute of the ingredient.
 This means that a single ingredient may be marked as optional in one recipe, and mandatory in a different recipe.
 In practice, in the JavaScript documentation, this does not occur: there are currently no ingredients that are optional in some recipes and mandatory in others.

+### Page sections

+Many, but not all, ingredients correspond to sections of a page.
+A section of a page is defined as a part of the page beginning with an `<h2>` heading and ending with either another `<h2>` or the end of the page.

+Sections are identified by an `id` attribute on the `<h2>`.
+For example, the `prose.description` section starts with an element whose opening tag is like `<h2 id="Description">`.
+In this document we'll refer to page sections using a notation like `h2#identifier`: for example, `h2#Description`.

 ## JavaScript recipes

 We've defined the following recipes for the JS docs: